ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 <h1 id="mac-port">Porting IEEE 802.15.4 MAC drive</h1>

-Nanostack has a lower level API for the IEEE 802.15.4-2006 MAC standard.
-This enables developers to support different MACs, be it SW or HW based solutions.
+Nanostack has a lower-level API for the IEEE 802.15.4-2006 MAC standard.
+This enables developers to support different MACs for software- and hardware-based solutions.
 Nanostack offers SW MAC, which you can use when your board does not have 15.4 MAC available.
-SW MAC also supports subset of IEEE 802.15.4-2015 MAC standard.
+SW MAC also supports a subset of IEEE 802.15.4-2015 MAC standard.
 Supported features are:

-- IEEE 802.15.4-2015 enhanced ack
+- IEEE 802.15.4-2015 enhanced ack.
-- Header and paylod Information elements set by MAC user.
+- Header and payload information elements set by MAC user.

 ## SW MAC

-Nanostack includes an IEEE 802.15.4 based SW MAC class.
+Nanostack includes an IEEE 802.15.4-based SW MAC class.
 You can use SW MAC when your board does not support MAC.
-To use the SW MAC service you must have a working RF driver registered to Nanostack.
+To use the SW MAC service, you must have a working RF driver registered to Nanostack.
 To create SW MAC, call the following function:

 ```
 ns_sw_mac_create()